Site icon Outdoor Gearzine

 inov8 ROCLITE G 345 GTX

-inov8 ROCLITE G 345 GTX The midsole is slightly thinner than other shoes.
-The lower center of gravity gives a higher sense of stability.
+The inov8 ROCLITE G 345 GTX midsole is slightly thinner than other shoes, providing a lower center of gravity and greater stability

-Inov8 has been working on developing lightweight trekking shoes since relatively early on.
-The Iov8 is also focusing on developing fast packing shoes that take advantage of its lightweight nature.
-This ROCLITE G 345 GTX is a lightweight fast hiking trekking shoe with a G grip with graphene outsole and GORE-TEX for breathability and waterproofing.
+inov8 has been developing lightweight trekking shoes for a relatively long time.
+Taking advantage of their lightweight design, inov8 is also focusing on developing shoes for fastpacking.
+The ROCLITE G 345 GTX is a lightweight trekking shoe for fast hiking, featuring a graphene-based G-Grip outsole and GORE-TEX for breathable waterproofing

-G-GRIP made from graphene .
-It grips well even in wet conditions, so you can speed up comfortably while traveling with peace of mind.
-When it comes to grips, there is no problem with choosing without worrying anything.
-The G-GRIP is so well-made.
-And thanks to the mid-cut, the stability is extremely high, and if it's a trail running race with a lot of tough descents, you'll want to choose these shoes.
+The grip is as expected from the graphene-based " G-GRIP ."
+It grips firmly even in wet conditions, so you can comfortably increase your speed on descents with peace of mind.
+You can choose these without worrying about grip, and there's no problem at all.
+That's how well-made the G-GRIP is.
+And thanks to the mid-cut, the stability is very high, so if you're planning a trail run race with lots of tough descents, you'll want to choose these shoes without even thinking about it.

-The upper is made of eVent, a breathable waterproof material.
-The model name RSM stands for Rain/Snow/Mud and is designed for use in bad environments.
+The upper is made of eVent, a breathable and waterproof material.
+The model name RSM stands for Rain/Snow/Mud, and is designed for use in adverse environments

-The grip is good if you put your weight on it.
-It also gets hooked to kick off.
-It is only named Trailclaw.
+The grip is good if you put your weight on it firmly.
+It also catches well when you kick off.
+It's called the Trail Claw for a reason

 THE NORTH FACE

-The thick midsole provides good cushioning.
-The shape is also made into a basement shape, enhancing stability when landing.
-The upper is made of highly fashionable knit material.
+The thick midsole provides excellent cushioning.
+The trapezoidal shape enhances stability when landing.
+The upper is made of a fashionable knit material

-The North Face's Shave Do Highker Mid GORE-TEX is a trekking shoe for speed hiking, featuring an outsole and highly cushioned midsole developed exclusively by The North Face Japan, and is waterproof with GORE-TEX.
-It is the same model, and comes in a midsole and low cut model.
+The North Face Shaved Hiker Mid GORE-TEX is a trekking shoe for speed hiking that features an outsole and a highly cushioned midsole developed exclusively by The North Face Japan, and is waterproof with GORE-TEX.
+A midsole and low-cut model of the same model is also available

-What's distinctive is the "EXTS™" outsole, developed exclusively in Japan.
-The fore heel side is made of highly gripped rubber mixed with soft compound, and the center is made of highly durable rubber, which effectively balances grip and durability.
-Thanks to the highly viscous sole on the fore heel side, it provides grip when landing and sharp kicking.
-However, the center sole is stiffer because it is more durable, and if you grip wet rocks in this area it will slip quite easily, so if you are too resistant to the grip on the fore side, it may cause an unexpected fall...be careful about this.
+The most distinctive feature is the "EXTS™" outsole, developed exclusively in Japan.
+The forefoot and heel sides feature a highly grippy rubber blended with a softer compound, while the center is made of highly durable rubber, achieving a good balance of grip and durability.
+The highly viscous sole on the forefoot and heel sides ensures grip when landing and a sharp push-off.
+However, the center sole is hard due to its increased durability, and if it grips wet rocks or other surfaces, it can easily slip.
+Overcome the grip on the forefoot side could result in an unexpected fall...so be careful

-The outer and soles are made of two types of rubber that emphasize grip and durability, achieving both balance.
+The outer shell and sole are made with two types of rubber, one that emphasizes grip and the other that emphasizes durability, achieving a balance between the two

-The midsole is thick, so the cushioning is comfortable and quite good.
+The midsole is thick, providing comfortable cushioning.
 It reduces foot fatigue even when walking for long periods of time.
-The midsole has a wide grounding side, so it has less shaking when landing, and improves stability.
+The midsole is trapezoidal, with a wide, flattering surface, which minimizes wobble when landing and improves stability

 Comfort